-- 1 The Hardware Guide: - Using your notebook shows you how to use the standard components of your system.
-In this part of the manual you will also find out what you can do with a Memory StickTM. - Connecting peripheral devices explains how you can add functionality by connecting various peripherals. - ☐ Getting Help explains the support options available to you, and offers basic troubleshooting tips. - □ Precautions provides facts and advice about using your notebook. - ☐ Glossary refers to terms used in this manual.
+- 1 The Hardware Guide: - □ Using your notebook shows you how to use the standard components of your system.
+In this part of the manual you will also find out what you can do with a Memory Stick[TM] and how to use the Wireless LAN functions.